Togo, Miyazaki

 The Yamage district of Tōgō near the roadside station.

-Tōgō (東郷町, Tōgō-chō) was a town located in Higashiusuki District, Miyazaki Prefecture, Japan.
+Tōgō (東郷町, Tōgō-chō), literally translating to "east shire," was a town located in Higashiusuki District, Miyazaki Prefecture, Japan.

-As of 2003, the town had an estimated population of 5,025 and the density of 22.97 persons per km^{2}.
+The town had an estimated population of 5,025 in 2003, with a density of 22.97 persons per km^{2}.
 The total area was 218.73 km^{2}.

-On February 25, 2006, Tōgō was merged into the expanded city of Hyūga and no longer exists as an independent municipality.
+On February 25, 2006, Tōgō was merged into the city of Hyūga, and no longer exists as an independent municipality.

-Tōgō literally means "east shire".
-This town was an eastern quarter of so-called Irigo (literally Inlands Shire) area.
+The town was an eastern quarter of the so-called Irigo (literally Inlands Shire) area.

 History

 The town was established in 1889 by merging the villages (now hamlets) of Shimosanga, Yamage, Tsuboya and Yaebaru-Sakonouchi; which later was elevated to town status in 1969.